revoltchat/rfcs/rfcs/rfc-0003-discriminators.md

 # Reference-level explanation

-A new `discriminator` field shall be added to the User object, as such the `UNIQUE IGNORE-CASE USERNAME` index will be replaced with a `UNIQUE (IGNORE-CASE USERNAME + DISCRIMINATOR)` index.
+A new `discriminator` string field shall be added to the User object, as such the `UNIQUE IGNORE-CASE USERNAME` index will be replaced with a `UNIQUE (IGNORE-CASE USERNAME + DISCRIMINATOR)` index.